SachinCoder1/Learn-blockchain/README.md

        3. For example: Ethereum mainnet.
        4. Network ID of testnet is 1.

+ ## 6. What is Global Variable and how do we use it in solidity?
+    Global variable are special variable exists in the global namespace used to get information about the blockchain.

+    Some global variabls are :-
+    1. block.coinbase -> Address payable which returns current block miner's address.
+    2. block.gaslimit -> Current block gas limit.
+    3. block.timestamp -> Current block time in seconds.
+    4. block.difficulty -> current block difficulty
+    5. block.number -> Current block number.
+    6. blockhash(blocknumber) -> Hash of the given block.

- ## 6. What is State Variable and how do we declare it in solidity?
+ ## 7. What is State Variable and how do we declare it in solidity?
     State variable are variable which are available in all over the code.

     Some points to be known about state variables :-